brightertiger/lane-detection/README.md

 ### Serving

 The model can be served via Gradio interface.
 The code for the same is in app.py file.
 Below is the screenshot of the demo.
+Its hosted on [Huggingface Spaces](https://huggingface.co/spaces/brightertiger/bdd-lane-detection)

 ![](/docs/app.png)